Blepharitis Specialist

 What is blepharitis?

+Blepharitis is a condition in which the eyelid becomes inflamed, typically around the area where your eyelashes and eyelid meet.
 This disease can occur in people of all ages, though it’s most common in adults.
 It’s not contagious and can be treated.

 What causes blepharitis?